taroj1205/chrome-twitter-link/README.md

 This is a Chrome extension that allows you to save Twitter lists for easy access.

+## Building the Extension

+To build the extension, you need to have Node.js and npm installed on your machine.
+Once you have these installed, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the cloned repository in your terminal.
+3. Run `npm install` to install the necessary dependencies.
+4. Run `npm run build` to build the extension.
+This will create a `dist` directory with the built extension.

 ## Installation

 To install the extension, follow these steps:

-1. Download the `dist` directory from this repository.
-2. Open the Extension Management page by navigating to `chrome://extensions` in your Chrome browser.
+1. Navigate to `chrome://extensions` in your Chrome browser.
 Alternatively, you can open this page by clicking on the Extensions menu button and selecting Manage Extensions at the bottom of the menu.
-3. Enable Developer Mode by clicking the toggle switch next to Developer Mode.
+2. Enable Developer Mode by clicking the toggle switch next to Developer Mode.
-4. Click the LOAD UNPACKED button and select the downloaded `dist` directory.
+3. Click the LOAD UNPACKED button and select the `dist` directory that was created when you built the extension.

 You should now see the Saved Twitter Lists extension in your list of installed extensions.